 • +1-800-513-5423

 Meth addiction and withdrawal symptoms can have lifelong consequences for someone who has been addicted to meth for long periods of time.
-Addiction and treatment for crystal meth addiction should be done in a residential drug rehabilitation facility for meth addiction.
-The most common detox from methamphetamine addiction is sleep and a healthy diet but on some occasions, it may be necessary to help with depression and anxiety issues that are common for someone withdrawing from methamphetamine addiction.
+Treatment for crystal meth addiction should be done in a residential drug rehabilitation facility.
+The most common detox from methamphetamine addiction is sleep and a healthy diet.
+On some occasions, it may be necessary to help with depression and anxiety issues that are common for someone withdrawing from methamphetamine.
 Anti-depressants and anxiety medications can be added to the withdrawal protocol to aid in the comfort of the individual in treatment.
-We can help you find a local detox center today.
-Call us now.
-Treatment options for methamphetamine dependency will start with detoxification either done at home, at a meth detox center in your area, or at the inpatient drug rehab center for meth addiction.
-Treatment for meth addiction needs to be handled in the right way.
-We can help you find a drug rehab center for meth addiction today.
-Call us 24 hours a day, 7 days a week.

 1-800-513-5423

-A brief history of the drug and its path into mainstream usage and abuse.
-Crystal Meth, Methamphetamine, commonly known as Speed, chalk, up, crystal, glass, peanut butter, crank, and Meth has many other names.
+Methamphetamine: A brief history of the drug and its path into mainstream usage and abuse.
+Crystal meth, methamphetamine, commonly known as speed, chalk, up, crystal, glass, peanut butter, crank, and meth has many other names.
 Methamphetamine has been around since 1887 and was made in Germany.
 It has evolved in products and techniques over the years, to make it more potent than previously designed.
-Methamphetamine saw wide usage during world war II, both sides used it to keep troupes awake and alert for battle.
+Methamphetamine saw wide usage during World War II, both sides used it to keep troupes awake and alert for battle.
 High doses of the drug were given to Kamikaze pilots before their suicide missions.
 After the war, the supplies of methamphetamine made their way to the general public, and the use by injection reached epidemic proportions.

 How is methamphetamine used?